 This article is part of a series of articles that resulted from my time preaching through the book of Genesis.
 The commentary on the passage is my own, resulting from hours of research and exegetical study.
-I have tried my best to express it in non-technical language for the casual reader.
-The contextual summary that concludes the article is of extreme importance, highlighting the importance of this chapter within the larger context of Genesis, the Old Testament, and the Bible as a whole.
-The sermon series can be found here.
+It is a joy to review each chapter with the goal of highlighting the theology of the text and showing how each chapter fits within the overall framework of Scripture.
+It is my prayer that these articles are helpful to those seeking a better understanding of the book of Genesis and of the Bible as a whole.
+The sermon series and other resources can be found at www.fbcroxana.com.

-The addition of chapter and verse numbers have been a great aid for students of the Bible, but sometimes the chapter breaks seem to be in odd places.
+The addition of chapter and verse numbers have been a great aid for students of the Bible, but sometimes the chapter breaks are in odd places.
 The first three verses of this chapter finish out the account of Creation Week:

 Having finished the creation of the heavens and the earth in six days, God rested on the seventh day from all the work He had been doing.
 God set the pattern for a week: six days of work and one day of rest from that work.